Leah Remini: Scientology and the Aftermath: Overview

 In each 43-minute episode, Remini and co-host Mike Rinder investigate what A&E calls "shocking stories of abuse, heartbreak and harassment experienced by those who have left the church and spoken publicly about their experiences".
-She interviews former members of the church who describe their experiences with Scientology and how they have continued to be affected by it even after leaving.
-She also speaks with a number of former high-ranking church officials who explain the background to the church's policies and organization, and how this relates to the experiences of ex-members.
+She interviews former members of the Church (Note: Use of "Church" or "the Church" is a common shortened form of "Church of Scientology"; see The Church (Scientology).) who describe their experiences with Scientology and how they have continued to be affected by it even after leaving.
+She also speaks with a number of former high-ranking church officials who explain the background to the Church's policies and organization, and how this relates to the experiences of ex-members.

 In a statement issued by A&E, Remini explained the purpose of her series.
 She said that she hoped to "shed light on information that makes the world aware of what is really going on and encourages others to speak up so the abuses can be ended forever.
 I hope that people who have left now feel they have a safe place to go.
 I hope others who have also experienced abuses will come forward and help us to do something about it."

 As part of the pre-broadcast publicity, Remini hosted an "Ask Me Anything" on Reddit in which she explained her views on Scientology and discussed the show.
 It received nearly 20,000 comments and prompted two similarly themed special episodes to be added to the show's schedule in December 2016 and January 2017.